Pr0cella/rEFInd-glassy/README.md

  3. Clone this repository into the `themes` directory.

- 4. To enable the theme add `include themes/rEFInd-sunset/theme.conf` at the end of `refind.conf`.
+ 4. To enable the theme add `include themes/rEFInd-snow/theme.conf` at the end of `refind.conf`.

+ 5. You may need to change the default resolution of the rEFInd menu (see refind.conf).

+ 6. The background can easily be replaced by any .png-file with a resolution 1920x1080.

 Entries should be autodetected and shown with the proper icons.

 Manual entries can be done via `menuentry` option (see refind.conf for examples).

 ### Attributions
 > This theme is based on the [Sunset](https://gitlab.com/realmain/rEFInd-sunset) theme.